The Talking Writing Prize is an annual contest that celebrates the diversity online of original, personally driven writing.

 And the Award Goes To...

-The winning piece in each category will be published in the Winter 2014 issue of Talking Writing.
+The winning pieces will be published in the Winter and Spring 2015 issues of Talking Writing.
 Winners will be listed on the TW Contests page and in our online newsletter, Talking E-News.

 We'll also promote winners on Twitter, Facebook, and other venues.
-TW currently logs 120,000-plus views annually from an audience of committed writers and readers.
+TW currently logs almost a quarter million page views annually from an audience of committed writers and readers.